 Sunglasses are also a requirement.
 A hat becomes very helpful at colder altitudes (plenty are for sale in Kathmandu or other cities).
 Books and a deck of cards are nice to occupy the time, as most of the activity in the towns dies down when the sun goes down.

 The Annapurna Circuit is one of the most popular treks in Nepal, and the one that we experienced.
-The main trail kicks off near the town of Pokhara and heads counter-clockwise through and around the beautiful Annapurna range.
+The main trail kicks off near the town of Pokhara and heads counter-clockwise through and around the beautiful Annapurna range (see the map here).
 Trekking the entire loop takes between 14 and 18 days, depending on your pace.
 We moved at a fairly leisurely pace and took 18 days, which included an extra few days to hike to the top of Poon Hill.
 (Poon Hill can be done on its own if you have 2 or 3 days.)